 Grading Guide

 At JHVinylShop, every record is graded using a combination of playback quality, visual inspection, and practical collector judgment.
-We believe the most important part of grading is the actual listening experience, so playback quality is always considered alongside visible condition.
+The listening experience matters, so playback quality is considered alongside visible condition.

-We also prefer to under-grade whenever possible.
-Our goal is to avoid over-grading and make sure customers receive a record that meets or exceeds expectations.
+We prefer to under-grade whenever possible.
+The goal is to avoid over-grading and help customers receive a record that meets or exceeds expectations.

 Our Position on “Mint”